Working with Apache Airflow™ interfaces

 : airflow.api.auth.backend.basic_auth

 property in the Airflow configuration section when creating or updating the cluster.
-For more information about authentication with the API, see the Apache Airflow™ documentation
+Learn more about the API authentication in the Apache Airflow™ documentation